powersync-ja/powersync-react-native-mongodb-mbnb/README.md

 This is a demo application which was used to port a Realm based application to PowerSync.
 The original Realm implementation can be [found here](https://github.com/realm/realm-js/tree/main/examples/rn-mbnb).

-This repo also contains a Node.js backend API that receives upload from the client.
+This repo also contains a Node.js backend API using Express and TypeScript.
+This API will receive the changes uploaded by the client and will write them back to the MongoDB database.
+You can run this alongside the frontend project.

 ## Project Structure